Geonovum/KP-APIs/API-strategie-mod-geo/request-response.md

 </aside>

 <div class="rule" id="api-geo-3">
-  <p class="rulelab"><strong>API--GEO-3</strong>: Place results of a global spatial query in the relevant geometric context</p>
+  <p class="rulelab"><strong>API-GEO-3</strong>: Place results of a global spatial query in the relevant geometric context</p>
   <p>In case of a global query <code>/api/v1/_zoek</code>, results should be placed in the relevant geometric context, because results from different collections are retrieved.
-Express the name of the collection to which the results belongs in the singular form using the property <code>type</code>.
+Express the name of the collection to which the results belong in the singular form using the property <code>type</code>.
 For example:</p>
   <pre>
   // POST /api/v1/_zoek:
   {